eddycharly/terraform-provider-kops/docs/resources/cluster.md

 The following arguments are supported:

-- `disable` - (Optional) - Bool - Disable indicates we do not wish to run the dns-controller addon.
-- `watch_ingress` - (Optional) - Bool - WatchIngress indicates you want the dns-controller to watch and create dns entries for ingress resources.
+- `watch_ingress` - (Optional) - Bool - WatchIngress indicates you want the dns-controller to watch and create dns entries for ingress resources.<br />Default: true if provider is 'external-dns', false otherwise.
 - `watch_namespace` - (Optional) - String - WatchNamespace is namespace to watch, defaults to all (use to control whom can creates dns entries).
 - `provider` - (Optional) - String - Provider determines which implementation of ExternalDNS to use.<br />'dns-controller' will use kOps DNS Controller.<br />'external-dns' will use kubernetes-sigs/external-dns.